jackzampolin/wedding/README.md

     docker run -d -p 8080:8080 -v `pwd`:/app --name wedding gongled/wedding:latest
     ```

-    Keep in mind, that you should mount current directory into the `/app` inside of container.
+    Keep in mind, that you should mount the current directory into the `/app` inside of container.

 3. Install dependencies and build project